Research at The Green House

 Disrupting the cycle of harm : findings from our restorative justice pilot

 In 2017 The Green House was one of seventeen organisations across the UK awarded funding from The Centre of Expertise for Child Sexual Abuse as part of their Evaluation Fund programme.
-Designed to help build the capacity of frontline services to evaluate their effectiveness, The Green House is working with the Foundation for Social Improvement on an analysis of our children’s service that will aim to quantify the social return on investment generated by our therapeutic provision.
-A report on our findings will be published in mid-2018.
+The Green House worked with the Foundation for Social Improvement on an impact analysis of our children and young people’s service that aimed to quantify the social return on investment generated by our therapeutic provision.
+The study found that for every £1 invested in therapy, at least £4.17 was generated in social value.